Chronic Wasting Disease in Iowa

 CWD Distribution

-Distribution of CWD in Iowa counties including; Woodbury, Decauter, Wayne, Dubuque, Clayton, Appanoose, Winneshiek, Decatur, Fayette, Allamakee, Fremont, Greene, Grundy, Jasper, Marshall, Lucas, Jones, Howard, Guthrie, Monroe, Tama, Des Moines, and Muscatine Counties.
-Map updated March 2024
+Distribution of CWD in Iowa counties including; Woodbury, Decauter, Wayne, Dubuque, Clayton, Appanoose, Winneshiek, Decatur, Fayette, Allamakee, Fremont, Greene, Grundy, Jasper, Marshall, Lucas, Jones, Howard, Guthrie, Monroe, Tama, Des Moines, Muscatine Counties, Davis, Wapello, and Shelby.
+Map updated December 2024

 This map shows the current county-based distribution of CWD in wild white-tailed deer in Iowa based on surveillance sampling by the Iowa Department of Natural Resources on hunter-harvested deer throughout the state since 2002.